yana-pavlova/share-location/README.md

 ![image](https://github.com/user-attachments/assets/d006844f-7424-4153-8a25-bb7311caefe1)
 🌐 Try it here: <a href="https://share-location-easily.netlify.app/">https://share-location-easily.netlify.app/</a>

+To make it more convenient, add the site to your home screen and use it just like a native app — no installation required.
+It's lightweight, fast, and always ready when you need it.

 ## ✨ About the Project

 Share Location is a lightweight web app that lets you instantly create a link to any point on the map and share it with anyone.
 When the recipient opens the link in their browser, they'll see the exact location — no installs, no setup.